Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

-where in the first step, we have immediately ignored those terms which automatically vanish \footnote{We also avoid here the Coleman-Mandula theorem because we are simply not working within the context of a global Lorentz covariant theory with a Lorentz covariant scattering matrix.
+where in the first step, we have immediately ignored those terms which automatically vanish \footnote{We also avoid here the Coleman-Mandula theorem because we do not work within the context of a global Lorentz covariant theory with a Lorentz covariant scattering matrix.
 Even if one would manage to construct a scattering matrix in some sense, one would certainly not be able to give the notion of a global spacetime Lorentz transformation any meaning since the local Lorentz groups actually differ from one spacetime point to another (by a unitary transformation).
-Another way the Coleman-Mandula theorem \emph{might} not apply is the following: our space-time particle notions depend upon a ``coarse graining'' and therefore the mass spectrum will effectively become continuous around some discrete values.
-This of course does not imply that the spectrum of all particles is not measured to be discrete for all practical purposes, it simply means it isn't discrete.
-This could even mean that in principle the space-time particle spectrum might come arbitrarily close to the ground state, but such coarse grainings would certainly never apply in laboratory experiments since it requires a strong gravitational field, see Weinberg \cite{Weinberg3}.
-This thightens up with AXIOM I where it was required that the total Hilbert module $\mathcal{H}$ had to have cardinality greater or equal to $\aleph_1$.}.
+Another way the Coleman-Mandula theorem does not apply is by means of AXIOM 0 which foresees for an infinite number of copies of the same particle species.
+Effectively, our space-time particle notions depend upon a ``coarse graining'' and therefore the mass spectrum effectively becomes continuous around some discrete values.
+This of course does not imply that the spectrum of all particles is not measured to be discrete for all practical purposes, it simply means it is not discrete.
+This could even mean that in principle the space-time particle spectrum might come arbitrarily close to the ground state, but such coarse grainings would certainly never apply in laboratory experiments since it requires a strong gravitational field, see Weinberg \cite{Weinberg3}.}.
 At the second stage, whe have used the left-right symmetry above as well as the equivalence between the different gamma matrices.
 Now, we use that the spatial derivatives which is a consequence of the initial conditions.
 Therefore, we obtain that implying that since is invertible.
 Likewise, one shows that which needs to be done in modules of cardinality greater or equal than $\aleph_{0}$.
-Physically, these equations reveal an important fact: that is, they contain a form of the holographic principle as their very foundation.
-Indeed, generically, one has only two free degrees of freedom instead of three which can be fully specified by fixing boundary conditions on some sphere at infinity $S^{2}_{\infty}$.
-Hence, all ``information'' of the matter sector is contained on this sphere. \\*\\* We now proceed by the construction of the Yang-Mills equations: well, strictly speaking it is not a Yang-Mills symmetry since the gauge groups at different spacetime points are not identical but unitarily equivalent to one and another (in a fully dynamical way).
+Physically, these equations\footnote{In case the above two equations would turn out to be too restrictive, one could drop the unitarity condition for $U(e_b(x),x)$ and write down some polar decomposition (which is not unique anymore because of the indefinite character of Nevanlinna space) $U(e_b(x),x) = V(e_b(x),x) R(e_b(x),x)$.
+In that case, one could even just use the first equation only (and drop the holographic principle) and transport creation and annihilation operators by means of $V(e_b(x),x)$.
+This would mean that gravity demands the existence of a quantum mechanical hidden variable $R(e_b(x),x)$ (hidden, because it does not show up in the interpretation) and it remains to be seen whether such point of view is mandatory or not.} reveal an important fact: that is, they contain a version of the holographic principle as their very foundation.
+Indeed, the unitary potential is fully specified on any spherical tube $B^3 \times \mathbb{R}$ by restriction to the boundary $S^2$ of the three dimensional ball $B^3$. \\*\\* We now proceed by the construction of the Yang-Mills equations: well, strictly speaking it is not a Yang-Mills symmetry since the gauge groups at different spacetime points are not identical but unitarily equivalent to one and another (in a fully dynamical way).
 Indeed, dynamical bundles were the wet dream of any relativist for many years, it is ``surprising'' to see that these ideas can only come to full life by taking Quantum Theory seriously.
 The reader may easily verify that the ``gauge'' equations of motion are given by